-SAT conducted by College Board has two exam patterns that are – SAT Subject Test and SAT Reasoning.
+SAT conducted by College Board has two exam patterns: SAT Subject Test and SAT Reasoning.
+Recently, the SAT College Board has discontinued the SAT Essay and SAT Subject Test to reduce the burden of the students.
 Candidates need to qualify SAT in order to proceed with their applications to universities abroad.
 To get a good score in the SAT exam, candidates need to know the SAT Exam pattern thoroughly for both the options.
 Referring to the latest paper patterns and SAT syllabus is going to help students perform better in the paper.
 Both the SAT variants evaluate a candidate’s skills at different levels.
 There is no negative marking in the exam.
-The total score for the SAT subject test is 1600 whereas SAT Reasoning is of 800 marks.
-Here is a comprehensive blog concentrating on the SAT Exam pattern 2020!
+The total score for the SAT Reasoning is of 800 marks.
+Here is a comprehensive blog concentrating on the SAT Exam pattern 2023!

 |Mode of Exam||Written-based examination|